 7. Verse 9-11, are a sad commentary on the fact some do not have the burden for missions.
 Some selfishly have no vision of seeing the Gospel preached and souls saved.

-GOD'S PEOPLE HEAR THE TRUTH THE KNOW IT AND THEY FOLLOW IT.
+GOD'S PEOPLE HEAR THE TRUTH THEY KNOW IT AND THEY FOLLOW IT.

-- Missions is a partnership a team effort of those the go and those the send them out.
+- Missions is a partnership a team effort of those that go and those that send them out.

 - Missionaries are the deputies of the churches, who go out for them taking the Gospel to the uttermost parts of the earth.